hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ### When these changes are happening

-We will release the new CTC Traders API into the NCTS production environment on 31 December 2020.
+We will release the new CTC Traders API into the NCTS production environment on by April 2020.

-### What's happening for Northern Ireland transit

-From 1 January 2021, the submission channel for Northern Ireland departure and arrival notification messages will be by email only.
-This is a temporary solution while we continue to work on getting the new API to also serve Northern Ireland.

 ## Journey diagrams